 - flour - regular, all purpose flour works well for this recipe

-Be sure to see the recipe card for the full list of ingredients and detailed instructions.
+Be sure to see the recipe card for the full list of ingredients and detailed recipe instructions.

 Combine the dry ingredients in a large mixing bowl.

 Fold the frozen raspberries and white chocolate chunks into the muffin batter.
+Cover and chill the muffin mixture for at least 30 minutes

-Drizzle the baked muffins with melted white chocolate.
+Once cooled, drizzle the baked muffins with melted white chocolate.
 Allow the chocolate to harden before serving the muffins.

 Hint: for extra tall, fluffy muffins, bake your muffins at 425° for the first five minutes.
-Then lower the temperature to 375° to finish baking the muffins.
+Then lower the temperature to 350° to finish baking the muffins.

-Substitutions
+🫐 Substitutions

 sour cream - if you don't have sour cream, you can swap it out for whole milk plain yogurt or Creme Fraiche.